Privacy and Terms

-We may share your personal data within our corporate group on a confidential basis for our internal administrative, billing and other business purposes.
+We may share your personal data within our corporate group on a confidential basis for our internal administrative, billing and other business purposes, and to fulfill a request that you might have made.
 We do not generally disclose or share personal data with third parties, except where it’s necessary for legitimate business reasons, such as:

-- to the agents, advisers and service providers that assist us in running, and that we use to administer, our business;
+- to the agents, advisers and service providers that assist us in running / we use to administer our business;

 - if required to enable the integration or use of third party resources accessed / used on Overleaf;

 - if part of our business is sold to or integrated with another business, to our advisers and any prospective purchasers (and their advisers);

 - in such circumstances for which you have given your consent;

 - if necessary for the performance of the contract we have with you or in order to enforce any claims we are entitled to;

 - if required by law or ordered by a court;

 - if you register for a webinar or other event, to other attendees and co-organisers of that event;

 - in the case of your Overleaf profile, subject to your preferences (which you can change at any time, subject to limits on managed accounts), or details associated with content you’ve chosen to make public, to other users of Overleaf;